kigehiflorence/Myportfolio/SETUP_COMPLETE.md

 - Responsive across all devices
 - Optimized terminal size

-Your TechGriffo terminal portfolio is now ready for the world! 🌟
+Your kigehiflorence terminal portfolio is now ready for the world! 🌟